ytakefuji/titanic/README.md

 # exercises for students
 <pre>
-1. Make a randomforestclass program using titanic1.csv Hints
+1. Make a randomforestclass program using titanic2.csv Hints
-A. Check the first line in titanic2.csv file.
+A. Check the first line in titanic2.csv file for identifying the parameter names.
-B. Based on the parameters, you should modify randf_titanic.py.
+B. Based on the parameter names, you should modify randf_titanic.py.

 </pre>